 I’d read a bit about low chemical hair colour and wondered if it a) would actually still give me long-lasting colour and b) help me avoid the itchy burny feeling during and after the salon visit.
 For someone with dark hair and lightened ends, there’s nothing I hate more than the colour fading too quickly and walking around with brassy locks, especially after coughing up a few hundo bucks to get my hair done.
 So for me it’s super important that it lasts well.

 With this in mind, I decided to give it a burl to see what low chemical hair colour was all about.
-I visited Paul Galea, who is one of the masterminds behind haircare brand O&M‘s range CØR Colour, co-created with a leading chemist in Italy.
+I visited Paul Galea at Sydney‘s Meanwhile Salon, since he is one of the masterminds behind haircare brand O&M‘s range CØR Colour, co-created with a leading chemist in Italy.

 View this post on Instagram

 O&M CØR.color is the next generation in Ammonia, PPD and Resorcinol-free professional hair colour.

 We call it CØR because colour is the core of our brand.
 The Ø at the heart represents our commitment to making the cleanest colour in the world by eliminating harsh chemicals.????????????
 ZERØ #ammonia ZERØ #ppd ZERØ #resorcinol #ammoniafreehaircolor #ppdfreehaircolor #resorcinolfreehaircolor